Close Menu

 Leopard slugs function as both scavengers and predators.
 They consume decaying plant material, fungi, and dead insects, helping remove garden waste efficiently.
 Additionally, they prey on small pest insects, slug eggs, and other slugs, controlling pest populations naturally.
 Unlike other slugs, leopard slugs rarely damage healthy plants, preferring decomposing matter and soft tissue instead.
 Observing their nocturnal behavior shows they actively forage during the night, which limits direct damage to your garden’s live plants.

-Read Also- How to Plant a Meadow Garden: Easy Steps for a Wildflower Haven
+Read Also- How to Create a Sustainable Garden: Easy Steps for Beginners

 Benefits of Leopard Slugs in the Garden